Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 Festive streets and Christmas Lights, Amsterdam, Netherlands

-Visiting Amsterdam during Christmas is fabulous!
-In fact, we think it is one of the best times of year to see the city.
-There are fewer crowds, special events and heaps of merriment.
+Visiting Amsterdam during Christmas is truly fabulous!
+In fact, we think it is one of the Best Places To Spend Christmas in Europe.
+There are fewer crowds, several special events and heaps of merriment.
 Our list of the best things to do in Amsterdam at Christmas are certain to get you in the holiday spirit.

 Amsterdam Christmas Lights

-The Light Festival in Amsterdam certainly brightens the dark nights, but they aren’t the only lights in the city!
+While the Light Festival in Amsterdam certainly brightens the short days and dark nights, they aren’t the only lights in the city!
 Visitors will find twinkling Christmas lights in Amsterdam draped along streets and decorating trees – and simply walking down the illuminated lanes is one of the fun things to do in Amsterdam in winter.

 It should be noted that Christmas decorations in Amsterdam tend to be simple and understated, rather than flashy or gaudy.
 Some of our favorite Amsterdam Christmas decorations were modest wreaths hung on doors and sparsely decorated trees in quaint neighborhood squares.